CUET-UG results to be announced by 10 pm tonight: UGC Chairman Jagadesh Kumar | Education

 - India

-The results for Common University Entrance Test (CUET)-UG will be announced by 10 pm on Thursday, according to UGC Chairman Jagadesh Kumar.
+Results for the debut edition of Common University Entrance Test (CUET)-UG will be announced by 10 pm on Thursday, according to UGC Chairman Jagadesh Kumar.

 ''CUET-UG results will be announced by the National Testing Agency (NTA) by around 10 pm tonight.
 Best wishes to the students,'' Kumar said.